Getting a Tonal gym is pricey and requires not only spending a lot of money upfront, but also every month with their subscription plan.

 Not only that.

-If your parents, spouse, kids, or close friends like to train together with you, you don’t have to splash extra cash for expensive private group fitness classes.
+If your parents, spouse, kids, or close friends like to train together with you, you don’t have to splash extra cash on expensive private group fitness classes.
 It’s all one membership.

 Next, please take a look at how tonal membership compares with other popular fitness services (based on 4 workouts per week).